 If possible, students should leave this essay until last to give themselves the plenty of time to brainstorm.
 According to Harvard, in the past, successful students have used this prompt to “send [Harvard] an essay that they wrote for another school that they thought turned out particularly well; others connect to one of our suggested prompts to add to the common personal statement already prepared.”

-The specific topic a student chooses for this prompt is less important than using it to demonstrate the Harvard-qualities that students possesses.
+The specific topic a student chooses for this prompt is less important than using it to demonstrate the Harvard qualities that students possess.